 Obama might be risk averse, but there are at least five scenarios in which he might use military force in the Middle East.

 - By Aaron David MillerAaron David Miller is vice president for new initiatives and a distinguished scholar at the Woodrow Wilson International Center for Scholars.
-His forthcoming book is titled The End of Greatness: Why America Can't Have (and Doesn't Want) Another Great President., Josh NasonJosh Nason is a recent graduate of Johns Hopkins School of Advanced International Studies, where he received his master’s in Middle East studies.
+He is the author of The End of Greatness: Why America Can't Have (and Doesn't Want) Another Great President., Josh NasonJosh Nason is a recent graduate of Johns Hopkins School of Advanced International Studies, where he received his master’s in Middle East studies.

 Barack Obama is clearly not prepared to use military force to confront Vladimir Putin’s land grab in Crimea, nor most likely in Ukraine should Russia try to gobble up more territory there.
 Neither is a vital enough interest to warrant intervention.